Chris Hansen: To Catch a Predator

 In conjunction with the website Perverted-Justice, Hansen hosted a series of Dateline NBC reports under the title To Catch a Predator.
-Volunteers from Perverted-Justice impersonated minor children (usually 13–15 year old) in chat rooms online and agreed to meet with adults for sex.
+Volunteers from Perverted-Justice impersonated minor teenagers (usually 13–15 year old) in chat rooms online and agreed to meet with adults for sex.
 The meeting places were "sting houses", where camera crews from NBC, and in later episodes local police, awaited potential sexual predators.

 Capitalizing on the success of Hansen and his Predator investigations, Dateline NBC created three Tuesday night spin-offs of its original concept; Hansen hosted To Catch a Con Man and To Catch an I.D.
 Thief.
 In March 2007, Hansen's book, To Catch a Predator: Protecting Your Kids from Online Enemies Already in Your Home, was released in the American market.

-Dismissal

 In August 2013, NBC decided not to renew its contract with Hansen, ultimately ending his tenure of 20 years.

-Post-NBC projects

-Killer Instinct
+2015–present: Career post-NBC

+Independent television shows

 In 2015, Hansen hosted Killer Instinct, a show on Investigation Discovery chronicling homicide cases.
 The show's initial 10-episode season premiered on August 17, 2015.

-Hansen vs. Predators

-In 2015, Hansen planned a new independent television show called Hansen vs. Predators, a spin-off of his original show To Catch a Predator.
-The program was intended to premiere online, crowdfunded via Kickstarter with Hansen hoping to raise $400,000, however the Kickstarter only raised $89,000.
+In 2015, Hansen planned a new independent television show called Hansen vs. Predator, a spin-off of his original show To Catch a Predator.
+The program was intended to premiere online, crowdfunded via Kickstarter with Hansen hoping to raise $400,000; however the Kickstarter only raised $89,000.
 Hansen offered promotional memorabilia as part of the campaign that donors claimed to have never received, and he was arrested in January 2019 for paying for $13,000 worth of promotional items with a bad check.
-Later broadcast rights were sold, with Hansen vs. Predators becoming a recurring segment on Crime Watch Daily.
+Later broadcast rights were sold, with Hansen vs. Predator becoming a recurring segment on Crime Watch Daily.

-Crime Watch Daily
+Work with Crime Watch Daily

 On August 22, 2016, Hansen was introduced as the new host of the syndicated news program Crime Watch Daily beginning with its second-season premiere on September 12.
-Hansen anchors the program from New York City, but it will maintain its Los Angeles-based newsroom.
+Hansen anchors the program from New York City, but it will maintain its Los Angeles–based newsroom.
 The second season also saw the premiere of Hansen vs. Predator, a revival of his previous To Catch a Predator series.
 Hansen's entry brought further ratings gains to the program, with household ratings increasing by 20% to 1.0, and a 23% gain among women 18–34.
 On January 4, 2017, Crime Watch Daily was renewed for a third season.
 The show ended its run in June 2018.
 Chris Hansen debuted the first episode of Hansen vs. Predator on September 12, 2016, on Crime Watch Daily.